 After the wood is properly clean and dry, we sand the wood multiple times to create a smooth finish.
 This step removes any uneven sections that could cause splinters.

 Next, we brighten the wood to bring out its rich, original color and apply a protective coating to the surface.
 The coating will prevent moisture and other damaging elements from penetrating the wood, keeping it looking great throughout the changing climate conditions.

 We perform all of these steps by hand to make sure we do a complete and detailed job.
 Our technicians recommend having your wooden play set restored and refreshed regularly to maintain its appearance and keep the surface smooth.
 We will need to reapply the protective coating every couple of years, and we will contact you when it’s time to schedule this service.

 Play Sets Restoration Before & Afters

 After we complete the restoration process, it is important for you to protect your wood play set and keep up its nice appearance.
-After all, your play set is an investment that could increase the value of your property.
 Also, you will want your kids to play on it as much as possible.
+To maintain a wooden play set, it’s important to seal the wood, inspect the play set regularly, keep it clean, remove any detachable parts when winterizing it, and make sure the play set is properly placed.
 Below, we have put together some basic tips you can follow to help you maintain the equipment and make sure it’s always safe and ready for use.